nlpub/watset-java/README.md

 ### MaxMax

 [MaxMax] is a soft clustering algorithm for undirected graphs that constructs intermediate representation of the input graph as the directed graph.
-This algorithms has no options.
+This algorithm has no options.

 ```bash
 $ java -jar watset.jar -i graph.txt -o output.tsv maxmax